-The word rapture does not appear in the Bible, but it is a term frequently used to mean the Second Coming of Jesus.
-The term “secret rapture” refers to the idea that the coming of Jesus will take place in two separate stages.
+The word rapture does not appear in the Bible, but it is a term frequently used in conjunction with events relating to the Second Coming of Jesus.
+The meaning or definition of rapture is the idea that the coming of Jesus will take place in two separate stages.
 The first will be a secret rapture—or carrying away of the saved to heaven—at the beginning of a seven-year period of tribulation, during which the antichrist will appear.
-At the close of this time of tribulation, Jesus will return to Earth in triumph and glory.
-Is the idea of a secret rapture biblical?
-Let’s see what the Bible says.
+The second phase occurs at the close of this time of tribulation when Jesus will return to Earth in triumph and glory.
+Can the idea of a secret rapture be found in the Bible?
+Continue reading below to see what the Scriptures say.

 Browse Rapture Topics